temporalio/documentation/docs/workflows.md

 For example, if a Workflow Execution has been stuck at a state for longer than an expected period of time, you can send a `__stack_trace` Query to return the current call stack.
 The `__stack_trace` Query name does not require special handling in your Workflow code.

-## Child Workflows
+## Child Workflow Execution

-A Child Workflow Execution is a [Workflow Execution](#workflow-executions) that is spawned from within another Workflow.
+A Child Workflow Execution is a [Workflow Execution](/concepts/what-is-a-workflow-execution) that is spawned from within another Workflow.

 - [How to start a Child Workflow Execution](/application-development/features#child-workflows)